|Home > Charity > About|

 Tel 01903 882602 Fax 01903 882347

 We are fortunate at Arundel to have outstanding facilities - a cricket ground admired the world over and an Indoor Cricket School which is highly praised by all who use it.
 We have a strong management team and highly qualified, experienced coaches to support the needs of the young.
 For twenty-five years, this has enabled us to make a powerful impact both in the inner city and urban areas as well as local districts.
 We would like to do more for them.

 Accommodation and good catering have become an important issue.
 We would like more of the youngsters to experience the fun of a stay overnight and particularly those with disabilities and special needs who now form a significant part of our programme.
 Thousands have already benefited from our activities, the tournaments, teamwork and coaching.
 We are determined to build on this success.
 There is much we can do to help.
 We owe it to the young and their future development.

 To date, over £5 million has been raised and invested in the Foundation's activities thanks to the generosity of many donors, notably J Paul Getty Jr, the Lord's Taverners, The Boeing Company, The Garfield Weston Foundation, The Sandra Charitable Trust and The National Foundation for Sport and the Arts.
 We have also made successful applications to The National Lottery and Sportsmatch .

 To achieve our aims we are planning to raise £2 million over the next five years.
 We are asking you to share in our vision for the young and their development and to consider supporting this project which has already had such a positive effect on so many young people.

-It costs approximately £300,000 each year to fulfil our commitment to Youth and Education.
+It costs more than £300,000 each year to fulfil our commitment to Youth and Education.